Round Here (Memphis Bleek song): Song info and music video

 In the music video, each rapper portrays the gritty life in their low income neighborhoods they grew up in throughout a single day.
 Memphis Bleek rapping in some public housing apartments behind him in Brooklyn in the early morning, Trick Daddy raps in front of some low cost apartments, run down houses and stores in Miami in the afternoon/mid-day, and T.I. raps on the front lawn of a house in a low income neighborhood in Atlanta in the evening/dusk.
-The video features cameos by East Coast rapper Jay-Z and a then-unknown Rick Ross and Pitbull.
+The video features cameos by fellow East Coast rapper Jay-Z and a then-unknown Rick Ross and Pitbull.

-The official remix, the "Dirty South Remix", features T.I., B.G., & Big Kuntry King.
+The official remix, the "Dirty South Remix", features T.I., B.G., and Big Kuntry King.